Abdulbasit-123/Store-API/README.md

 LIMIT 1;

-Orders table on the ProductID, groups the results by product name, and orders the results by the total quantity sold in descending
+Orders table on the Proups the results by product name, and orders the results by the total quantity sold in descending